gohugoio/hugo/content/en/templates/embedded.md

 ### Configure Open Graph

-Hugo's Open Graph template is configured using a mix of configuration variables and [front-matter](/content-management/front-matter/) on individual pages.
+Hugo's Open Graph template is configured using a mix of configuration settings and [front matter](/content-management/front-matter/) on individual pages.

 {{< code-toggle file=hugo >}}
 [params]